General Pershing’s Presentation Pistol to Venezuela’s President

 General Pershing’s Reputation Grows

 Pershing served as a military observer during the Russo-Japanese War in Manchuria in 1904-05 before serving in several positions in the Pacific, and later an assignment to the American southwest in 1913.
-While Pershing was assigned to Fort Bliss in because of tensions with Mexico, his wife and four children were living at the Presidio, an Army post in where he had been assigned.
+While Pershing was assigned to Fort Bliss in Texas because of tensions with Mexico, his wife and four children were living at the Presidio, an Army post in San Francisco where he had been assigned.
 A house fire in August 1915 killed his wife Francis and three daughters.
 Only his son, Warren was saved.
 Devastated, Pershing took his son to live with an aunt and returned to Texas.

 As he began the campaign to bring Villa to heel, Pershing embraced the technology of the time, utilizing 30 trucks and eight biplanes in his search for the Mexican outlaw.
 Privately, Pershing recognized the impossibility of finding his quarry among the mountains and arroyos of the desert, saying finding Villa would be like “finding a rat in a cornfield.”